ELCRISHT/NLP_Final-Project_3IS2/README.md

 These libraries are automatically installed by the first code cell in the notebook.

 ## Developers
-Balan, Ariane Karell A.
-Valdez, Mary Joy M.
+Balan, Ariane Karell A., Valdez, Mary Joy M.